Welcome to ASKNu

 Women in STEM: Representation Matters

 This article was written by Laurie Locasio and goes over her history within STEM.
-This article provides insight into her upbringing and the significance of women within STEM.
-This is shown through facts, personal experiences, and is a wonderful read for anyone who wants to know about the growing field of women in STEM.
+This article provides insight into her upbringing and the significance of women in STEM.
+This is shown through facts and personal experiences; it is a wonderful read for anyone who wants to know about the growing presence of women in STEM fields.

 “Growing up as a scientist, I did not see role models who looked like me.
 I grew up in a small town where my father was a physicist — and my role model.
 He nurtured me to be a scientist just like him.
 I am so grateful he did not have different expectations for me and my brothers…”

-This article discusses Unesco’s recent campaign “Imagine a World with More Women in Science”.
+This article discusses UNESCO’s recent campaign, “Imagine a World with More Women in Science”.
 This campaign aims to bring attention to the gender gap within science.
-Discussing the missed innovations and opportunities, Unesco created this campaign to bring attention to the significance of women in STEM.
+Discussing the missed innovations and opportunities, UNESCO’s campaign brings attention to the significance of women in STEM.

 “This campaign demonstrates the essential role women play in driving progress in science and calls on the global community to not only envision, but also work towards, a more gender-balanced scientific community where every voice is heard…”